 Post 657 -by Gautam Shah

 Workshops till middle age were craftspeople oriented.
-Mechanical power drives allowed heavy duty jobs and precision or micro work.
-Mechanical devices like gears, leather belt transmission and need for greater productivity by exclusive task assignment provided standardized products on a massive scale.
-Some degree of linear production planning was occurring.
+A crafts person would occupy a place surrounded by tools and equipments and carry out the ‘Lot’ of work.
+After that another person took over that lot.
+For heavy duty jobs mechanical power drives were superior, but one had to shift around to use them.
+Mechanical devices like gears, leather belt transmission and offered greater productivity.
+Some degree of task assignment offered standardized products on a massive scale.
 The power shaft forced organization of workshops on linearity.
 The line production methods promoted productivity through time management and sequencing of task procedures.
-In many instances tasks began to be assimilated and handled simultaneously in a single time slot.
+In many instances tasks began to be assimilated and handled simultaneously by many crafts-persons in a single time slot.

 During the early part of the 20th C. machines became adjuncts to assembly-line production systems and multi tasking.
 For this machine became a device to handle a variety of tools, often simultaneously.
 The machines were operating at a faster speed requiring equally fast control system.

-Mechanical power transmission systems were concurrent systems for the entire workshop, but the impediment was removed with the electric power.
-Electrical power offered local control through an electric motor (horse power) rating, speed variation through voltage control, and operational control like start-stop, etc. Independent electric powered machines with faster and multi tasking capabilities, however, were now difficult for human supervision.
+Mechanical power transmission systems were concurrent systems for the entire workshop, but this impediment was removed with the electric power.
+Electrical power offered local control through an electric motor through horse power rating, speed variation through voltage control and gears, and operational control like start-stop, etc. Independent electric powered machines with faster and multi tasking capabilities, however, were now difficult for human supervision.
 Control devices were actuators, for process regulation.

 Control devices or systems are of two types: A Feed-forward system has inputs or predicts unusual happening, but would not oversee or govern the actualization of the action.
 A Feedback system improvises strategy for future actions in many instances oversees actions being taken.